xkelly27/SOD-TK/README.md

 	On Windows: go to the following path: C:\!!!!!!!!!!!!!!!!
 4. Drop the profile.do file, and if you have STATA open, restart it
 5. On startup, you should be able to see the "connected to OneDrive" icon in the command log

+## Contact
+Feel free to reach out if needed at xavier.kelly@du.edu